Global commodity chains, production networks and informal work

 Objectives and learning outcomes of the course

-This course aims to familiarise students with the evolution of the industrial trajectories of developing countries, with the impact of different industrial strategies and practices, and with their consequences for development theory and practice in the era of neoliberal globalisation.
-At the end of the course, students should be able to:
+This module aims to familiarise students with the evolution of the industrial trajectories of developing countries, with the impact of different industrial strategies and practices, and with their consequences for development theory and practice in the era of neoliberal globalisation.
+At the end of the module, students should be able to:

 - appraise the impact of neoliberal policies and globalisation on the industrial patterns in developing countries